Residential Kitchen Ranges and Ovens

 The current standard will save approximately 0.18 quads of energy and result in approximately $2.3 billion in energy bill savings for products shipped from 2012-2041.
 The standard will avoid about 9.5 million metric tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of about 1.9 million automobiles.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a final rule for test procedures for conventional cooking products.
+DOE published a final rule regarding test procedures (standby mode and off mode) for conventional cooking products.
 77 FR 65942 (October 31, 2012).
-For more information, see the rulemaking webpage.
+For more information, see the rulemaking page.

-DOE published a notice of proposed rulemaking for conventional cooking products.
+DOE published a notice of proposed rulemaking regarding test procedures for conventional cooking products.
 78 FR 6232 (January 30, 2013).
 For more information, see the rulemaking page.

 Standards for Residential Kitchen Ranges and Ovens